Thematic Areas: Inclusion and Youth | Digital Transformation | Private Sector Engagement | SDGs and Greening TVET

 10. What are UNEVOC’s plans for this database?

 The framework is a guidance document to improve the quality of teacher education and continuing professional development of teachers.
 The purpose of the framework is to establish a common conceptual framework and frame of reference for what teachers' professional competence entails.
-It specifies two aims: one centres on professional development, the other around the actual practice of the profession.
+It specifies two aims which centre on professional development and actual practice of the profession.

 GEOGRAPHICAL COVERAGE: Country